foysaldigonto-25/meetgithub/README.md

 Author-Md.Foysal Kabir Digonto
 <br>
 <br>
-From here the codes i have practiced so far...
+From here the codes I have practiced so far...
 <br>
 <br>
-1.//Write a C++ program that prints all the odd numbers in the range from 1 to 100 using a loop.
+1.Write a C++ program that prints all the odd numbers in the range from 1 to 100 using a loop.
 <br>

 #include <.iostream>